stassev/Go-Board-Fellow/README.md

    - Bottom-left (A1)
 2. Adjust the positions of the calibration points so that they align with **stone centers**, not grid intersections.
 Those may not match due to perspective distortions.
 3. Place a few stones of each color on the board to calibrate the colors (black, white, board color)
 4. Click "Calibrate colors".
 This step would work as long as the board color is not too bright/dark (so it's similar to the stone colors), and as long as there are no specular reflections from the board.
+The automatic calibration works well for uniformly lit boards.
+If not, use manual calibration by deselecting the "Automatic calibration" checkbox.